marshmallow-code/marshmallow/docs/quickstart.rst

 Ordering Output
 ---------------

-For some use cases, it may be useful to maintain field ordering of serialized output.
-To enable ordering, set the ``ordered`` option to `True`.
+To maintain field ordering, set the ``ordered`` option to `True`.
 This will instruct marshmallow to serialize data to a `collections.OrderedDict`.

 .. code-block:: python

     from collections import OrderedDict

+    from marshmallow import Schema, fields, pprint

     class UserSchema(Schema):